 ARTHROSCOPY OF THE KNEE

-Arthroscopy of the knee is a frequently performed procedure for diagnosis and treatment of conditions involving problems of the joint surface (true cartilage), menisci, and ligaments within the knee.
-The commonest reasons that I carry out this procedure is for meniscal tears, cartilage clean ups, and for the assessment of the knee for more complex procedures such as osteotomies, and joint replacement.
+Arthroscopic knee surgery is a frequently performed procedure for diagnosis and treatment of conditions involving problems of the joint surface (true cartilage), menisci, and ligaments within the knee.
+The most common reasons that I carry out this procedure is for meniscal tears, cartilage clean ups, and for the assessment of the knee for more complex procedures such as osteotomies, and joint replacement.

-Results of this surgery are dependent on what is found within the knee, although most patients will be back at work after 2 weeks.
+Results of arthroscopic surgery are dependent on what is found within the knee, although most patients will be back at work after 2 weeks.

 Complications are rare, and include infection in about 1 in 500, thrombosis about 1 in 1000.
 It is normal to have pain and swelling around the incisions, which can take up to 3 months to settle.
 Occasionally an area of numbness on the outside aspect of the knee is experienced.
 This usually resolves within 3 months, but in very rare cases may persist.